PennTURBO/Turbo-Documentation/drivetrain.md

 Some additional file configuration is necessary to run Drivetrain with SBT.

-In the drivetrain folder, create a copy of 'build.sbt.template' and rename it 'build.sbt'.
+In the drivetrain folder, create a copy of 'drivetrain/build.sbt.template' and rename it 'build.sbt'.
 This is the file which holds information about the library dependencies which SBT will pull from the web, as well as instructions for creating a precompiled jar.
-Then go into drivetrain/project and copy 'build.properties.template' and 'plugins.sbt.template', removing the '.template' from both of the copies.
+Then go into drivetrain/project and copy 'project/build.properties.template' and 'project/plugins.sbt.template', removing the '.template' from both of the copies.

 To run the application from the SBT console: